-Key words: Six important keywords should be mentioned for the purpose of indexing (Preferably with the terms which are not mentioned in the title and required for search).
+Keywords: Six important keywords should be mentioned for indexing (Preferably with the terms not mentioned in the title and required for search).

-Introduction: Introduction should include background of the subject, earlier works carried out and the relationship and significance of this work and the aims and objectives of this study.
+Introduction: The introduction should include the background of the subject, earlier works carried out, the relationship and significance of this work, and the aims and objectives of this study.

-Materials and Methods: The materials and methods used for the study like the medicine preparation methods and diagnostic methods, statistical methods etc. should be mentioned in detail in this section.
+Materials and Methods: The materials and methods used for the study, such as medicine preparation and diagnostic methods, statistical methods, etc., should be mentioned in detail in this section.

 Illustrations, figures and tables: Tables, figures, graphs and images should be numbered properly along with a short descriptive title.
 These should be placed within the text at appropriate locations and must be given proper numbering.

 Discussion: Important conclusions drawn from the results and their significance should be discussed.
 Any negative results, adverse drug reactions etc should also be recorded and may also be discussed.
-Probable mode of action of the drugs, comparison with the previous works can be expressed.
+The probable mode of action of the drugs, in comparison with the previous works, can be expressed.

 Conclusion: The conclusions of this study must be based on the aims and objectives of the study and further scope in the field should be described in this context.

-References must be numbered in "( )" and not as superscript. e.g. (1) and the reference of the corresponding number should be given in the format below.
+References must be numbered in "( )" and not as superscripts. e.g. (1) and the reference of the corresponding number should be given in the format below.

 E.g: 1.
 Parija S.C, Sambhasiva Rao R, Stool Culture as a Diagnostic Aid in the Detection of Entamoeba histolytica in the Faecal Specimens.
 Indian J. Pathol.
 Microbiol.
 October,1995; 38(4); 359-363